junxit/us-congress-bills-112/bill.md

 - **(1)** By striking “15-mile” and inserting “14.75-mile”.
 - **(2)** In subparagraph (B)—
   - **(A)** by striking “8-mile” and all that follows through “Bowman Dam” and inserting “7.75-mile segment from a point one-quarter mile downstream from the toe of Bowman Dam”; and
-  - **(B)** by adding at the end the following: “The developer for any hydropower development, including turbines and appurtenant facilities, at Bowman Dam, in consultation with the Bureau of Land Management, shall analyze any impacts to the Outstandingly Remarkable Values of the Wild and Scenic River that may be caused by such development, including the future need to undertake routine and emergency repairs, and shall propose mitigation for these any impacts as part of any license application submitted to the Federal Energy Regulatory Commission.”.
+  - **(B)** by adding at the end the following: “The developer for any hydropower development, including turbines and appurtenant facilities, at Bowman Dam, in consultation with the Bureau of Land Management, shall analyze any impacts to the Outstandingly Remarkable Values of the Wild and Scenic River that may be caused by such development, including the future need to undertake routine and emergency repairs, and shall propose mitigation for any impacts as part of any license application submitted to the Federal Energy Regulatory Commission.”.

 ## § 3.
 City of Prineville Water Supply

 Section 4 of the Act of August 6, 1956 (70 Stat.
 1058), (as amended by the Acts of September 14, 1959 (73 Stat.
 554), and September 18, 1964 (78 Stat.
 954)) is further amended as follows:

-- **(1)** By striking “ten cubic feet” both places it appears and inserting “17 cubic feet”.
+- **(1)** By striking “ten cubic feet” the first place it appears and inserting “17 cubic feet”.
+- **(2)** By striking “during those months when there is no other discharge therefrom, but this release may be reduced for brief temporary periods by the Secretary whenever he may find that release of the full ten cubic feet per second is harmful to the primary purpose of the project”.
-- **(2)** By adding at the end the following: “The cost of facilities, and the costs of operating and maintaining the same, as properly allocable to this minimum release shall be nonreturnable and nonreimbursable under Federal reclamation laws.
-Without further action by the Secretary, seven of the 17 cubic feet per second minimum release shall also serve as mitigation for City of Prineville groundwater pumping, pursuant to and in a manner consistent with Oregon State law.
+- **(3)** By adding at the end the following: “Without further action by the Secretary, and as determined necessary for any given year by the City of Prineville, up to seven of the 17 cubic feet per second minimum release shall also serve as mitigation for City of Prineville groundwater pumping, pursuant to and in a manner consistent with Oregon State law, including any shaping of the release of the up to seven cubic feet per second to coincide with City of Prineville groundwater pumping as may be required by the State of Oregon.
 As such, the Secretary is authorized to make applications to the State of Oregon in conjunction with the City to protect these supplies instream.
-If the State of Oregon does not allow for use of the released water to serve as mitigation, then at the request of the City, the Secretary shall provide the City up to seven cubic feet per second of the minimum release for municipal purposes.
+The City shall make payment to the Secretary for that portion of the minimum release that actually serves as mitigation pursuant to Oregon State law for the City in any given year, with the payment for any given year equal to the amount of mitigation in acre feet required to offset actual City groundwater pumping for that year in accordance with Reclamation “Water and Related Contract and Repayment Principles and Requirements”, Reclamation Manual Directives and Standards PEC 05–01, dated 09/12/2006, and guided by “Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies”, dated March 10, 1983.
 The Secretary is authorized to contract exclusively with the City for additional amounts in the future at the request of the City.”.

 ## § 4.
 First fill protection